MORE INFORMATION TO BE ADDED…

 Isaiah 28:16 Therefore thus says the Lord GOD: “Behold, I lay in Zion a stone for a foundation, a tried stone, a precious cornerstone, a sure foundation; whoever believes will not act hastily.

-– The “stone” is the Messiah, the “builders” are the Jews.
+– The “stone” is the Messiah, the “builders” are the Orthodox Jews.

-– The Jews forced Pilate’s hand in crucifying Jesus.
+– The Orthodox Jews forced Pilate’s hand in crucifying Jesus.

 – The rejection of the Jewish Messiah by His own countrymen was the Lord’ doing, and it was planned before the foundation of the world.